jeff-vincent/flask-firebase/README.md

 # flask-firebase-js

-A simple template for integrating Firebase into a Flask project paired with modern, unbiased JavaScript.
+A simple template for integrating Firebase (Pyrebase) into a Flask project paired with modern, unbiased JavaScript.

 ## To run locally: